sboys3/CustomHeadsetOpenVR/README.md

 	- [ ] Define the structure for the overrides section
 - GUI
 	- [ ] Create a Tauri project
-	- [ ] Create a Vue project within it
+	- [ ] Create a Vue JavaScript project within it
 	- [ ] Configure MeganeX settings
 	- [ ] Edit distortion profiles my dragging points on a curve
 	- [ ] Create overrides for any headset
+	- [ ] Install the driver
+	- [ ] Change physical MeganeX settings
 - Driver
 	- [ ] Linux build support
 	- [ ] Override any property of any SteamVR device based on the config